-This is a variation of the auto scan continuous conversion mode where conversion occurs on two user-selectable inputs.
-Any combination of two of the eight input channels can be selected for conversion.
-The result of the conversion of the first channel is placed in the result register pair, AD0DAT0R and AD0DAT0L.
-The result of the conversion of the second channel is placed in result register pair, AD0DAT0R and AD0DAT1R and AD0DAT1L.
-The first channel is again converted and its result stored in AD0DAT2R and AD0DAT2L.
-The second channel is again converted and its result placed in AD0DAT3R and AD0DAT3L, etc. (see Table 9).
-An interrupt is generated, if enabled, after every set of four or eight conversions (user selectable).
-This mode is selected by setting the SCC0 bit in the ADMODA register.
+The co.Any combination of two of the four input channels can be selected for conversion.
+The result of the conversion of the first channel is placed in the first result register.
+The result of the conversion of the second channel is placed in the second result register.
+The first channel is again converted and its result stored in the third result register.
+The second channel is again converted and its result placed in the fourth result register (See Table 9).
+An interrupt is generated, if enabled, after every set of four conversions (two conversions per channel).
+This mode is selected by setting the SCCx bit in the ADMODA register.

-Table 9: Result registers and conversion results for dual channel, continuous conversion mode
+Table 9.
+Result registers and conversion results for dual channel, continuous conversion mode

-Result register Contains AD0DAT0R/L First channel, first conversion result AD0DAT1R/L Second channel, first conversion result AD0DAT2R/L First channel, second conversion result AD0DAT3R/L Second channel, second conversion result AD0DAT4R/L First channel, third conversion result AD0DAT5R/L Second channel, third conversion result AD0DAT6R/L First channel, fourth conversion result AD0DAT7R/L Second channel, fourth conversion result
+Result register Contains ADxDAT0 First channel, first conversion result ADxDAT1 Second channel, first conversion result ADxDAT2 First channel, second conversion result ADxDAT3 Second channel, second conversion result